By Adam Spartley

 ‘It’s nice to see opposing ends of the spectrum come together to share a few jokes and political wisdom with the students,’ said NCTJ tutor Lewis Heritage, ‘and whilst not everyone agreed with all their political views, i think every student can agree that they learnt something.’

-Watching political debates or opinion based programming on television is for the most part incredibly hard to digest.
+Watching political debates or opinion based programming on television can be incredibly hard to digest.
 The warmth that radiates from these two old friends is a gentle reminder that fiercely opposing views can live in (relative) harmony.

 Andrew Pierce said: ‘I locked Kevin in a room with my full scale model of Thatcher, and told him that midnight is when her ghost will appear’.